kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__blog__kubernetes-post-mortems.md

 Optimizing Your DevOps Post-Mortems: Advanced Botkube Tips
 ----------------------------------------------------------

-Botkube’s AI assists in the creation of post mortem reports for SREs and DevOps teams by attempting to automate the post mortem report process using our AI assistant.
+Botkube Assistant creates post mortem reports for SREs and DevOps teams by attempting to automate the post mortem report process.
 Botkube collects comprehensive incident data, tracks remediation steps, captures Mean Time to Recovery (MTTR), and can be prompted to document all relevant actions and steps taken to remediate the issue.
 This results in a detailed post mortem report, providing a clear timeline of events, root causes, and resolutions.
 By using AI to keep track of and documenting steps, Botkube saves SRE teams valuable time, allowing them to focus on more strategic initiatives.

-### ‍ Steps to Using Botkube’s AI Assistant for Post-Mortems
+### ‍ Steps to Using Botkube Assistant for Post-Mortems

 1. Receive a notification in Slack, Microsoft Teams, Discord, or Mattermost that there has been an issue with your k8s cluster.
 2. Use the **@botkube ai** command to ask the assistant the recommended steps to solve any errors that the notification alerted you to.some text